-Dianne’s two grown daughters Shay and Caroline, are DFE board members and integral participants managing ongoing production operations.
-Granddaughter Stella, age 8, has provided fund-raising opportunities with Washington Charter School in Palm Desert.
+Dianne’s two adult daughters Shay and Caroline, are DFE board members and integral participants managing ongoing production operations.